pingone-davinci/documentation/docs/allthenticate/README.md

 For information and setup help, see the following sections of the Allthenticate documentation:
 ### Step 1: DaVinci environment

 To start off, you will need to log into your DaVinci environment and add the blank, unconfigured Allthenticate OpenID connector.
-To do this, simply go to your PingOne organization → PingOne services → DaVinci → Connectors → select “Add Connector'' and search for Allthenticate.
+To do this, simply go to your PingOne organization → PingOne services → DaVinci → Connectors → select “Add Connector" and search for Allthenticate.

 Once added to the library, click into the Allthenticate connector and copy the Redirect URL.
 We are going to need that for registration.

 ### Step 2: Admin portal registration

 In another tab or window you'll register your DaVinci environment as a client so that it can use Allthenticate as an external OpenID provider for Single Sign On.
 Log into the Allthenticate Admin Portal at http://admin.allthenticate.com and go to: SSO → OpenID → Add Client.

+(sso_home.png)

 When the dialog box pops up, Enter a name for the DaVinci application, set a suitable client URI and choose any combination of the provided scopes based on your application.
 Note: If you don’t select OpenID as a scope, your flow will be using Oauth2.0 as an authentication scheme.